39 top tips for fishkeepers

 30. Seek expert advice

-If you are still not sure what is wrong with your fish, remember that time is of the essence, and you will need to get it diagnosed and treated within a day of finding out about it.
+If you are still not sure what is wrong with your fish, remember that time is of the essence.
+You will need to get it diagnosed and treated within a day of discovering it.
 Any longer and it may be too late.

 Take a photograph and show it to your retailer, or in the worst-case scenario, take one of the fish in for inspection.